 Working with local charities

 We are heavily involved with the Shadoxhurst Baden Powell Scouts, including lending a Green Farm field for the annual Scouts’ Dog Show, now in its 5th year.
 We have also partnered with the Teddington Trust, a Charity creating and funding global projects to improve quality of life for patients and families affected by Xeroderma Pigmentosum (XP).
 We have adapted Green Farm Barn, a 12-person holiday cottage, to make it a safe environment for XP sufferers by fitting all the windows with anti-UV (Dermaguard) film and ultra-low UV emitting lighting.
 This allows families that include XP sufferers to have short breaks is a safe environment.
-One family has stayed in the Barn to date, free of charge and four families are staying there for a weekend in November 2016, subsidised by The Pearce Coggan Foundation with the benefit that the XP sufferers can be sure that the Barn is a "safe area" for them.
+Families have stayed in the Barn, or at heavily discounted rates, subsidised by The Pearce Coggan Foundation with the benefit that the XP sufferers can be sure that the Barn is a "safe area" for them.

-Having established infrastructure and tested activities over the last couple of years, 2017 will be a year of developing the activities to drive the PCF purpose and objectives.
+Having established infrastructure and tested activities over the last few years, we will be developing the activities to drive the PCF purpose and objectives.
 Our activities will include:

 Reaching out to inner-town Ashford schools and social services to identify visitors who would gain significant benefit from being outdoors and working in the community wildlife garden on a regular basis